Fees and Deposit Limits7.4/10

 But the most brilliant thing about Swell Investing are the socially-responsible stocks and ADRs including renewable energy, zero waste, green tech, healthy living, disease eradication, and clean water companies.
+The service also gives you the chance to invest from the Impact 400 list to diversify your holdings.
 Take note the service will allocate around 0.25% of your investment portfolio in cash.
 This cash allocation is reserved for payment of management or advisory fees.

 The service also includes portfolio rebalancing and automatic deposits.
 But don’t expect 401(k) assistance, Smart Beta, or tax loss harvesting.